-Four years ago when I moved up here to be with N, I got introduced to Mrs K who works in the office where we run our business from.
+Four years ago when I moved up here to be with Nick, I got introduced to Kim who works in the office where we run our business from.
 Over the years, we have become incredibly close to them and they have been ever so kind to pretty much adopt us into their family!
-Her hubby, Mr M is the most loveliest human on the planet (she is too!) and we all absolutely adore them.
-So much so, that to Miss I, they are aunty and uncle.
+Her hubby Mark, is the most loveliest human on the planet (she is too!) and we all absolutely adore them.
+So much so, that to Izzy, they are adopted nana and granddad.

-Whenever I bake on the weekend, I always save some to take in so Mrs K can pass it on to Mr M for his supper.
-We had our usual hour long conversation last Monday and Mrs K was telling me about how Mr M was complaining about the price of banana bread at the supermarket.
+Whenever I bake on the weekend, I always save some to take in to so Kim can pass it on to Mark for his supper.
+We had our usual hour long conversation last Monday and she was telling me about how he was complaining about the price of banana bread at the supermarket.
 They came over on yesterday so I thought I would whip him up one as a surprise.
+Needless to say, I’m the favourite adopted daughter!

 Banana bread is one of my favourite loaves to make.
-Its a perfect wee morning or afternoon tea pick me up, or for supper with a cup of tea.
-I LOVE to spread a slice with butter and warm it in the microwave so it melts.. guilty pleasure!
+It is a perfect excuse to use up over ripe bananas and is a delish wee morning or afternoon tea pick me up.
+I LOVE to cut a slice, spread it with butter then warm it up in the microwave… guilty pleasure!

 – 3 over ripe bananas